robertpuccinelli/robertpuccinelli.github.io/_posts/2017-07-05-antibiotic-resistance-reporting.md

 title:  "A Modern Antibiotic Resistance Reporting System"
 excerpt: "An overview of the specifications for a yet-to-be-created antibiotic resistance reporting system."
 category: antibiotic
-tags: [build, antibiotic resistance project, overview]
+tags: [antibiotic resistance project, commentary]
 comments: true
 ---